Mina zkApp CLI

 zk file <name> # or path/to/name

-For convenience, running this command in your project's root directory creates the files inside your project's
+For convenience, when you run this command in your project's root directory creates the files inside your project's

 src dir automatically, even if you don't specify

 src/ as part of your file path.

-When not in your project's root dir, files will be created at the path you specify relative to your terminal's current working directory.
+When you run this command when you are not in your project's root dir, files are created at the path you specify relative to your terminal's current working directory.